 Are CB2 velvet sofas comfortable for long movie nights?

-Yes—Berkeley and Eastman are comfortable for long movie nights, but velvet tends to feel warmer the longer you sit.
+Yes.
+Berkeley and Eastman both worked well for long movie sessions in our testing, but velvet gets warmer the longer you sit.

 Is the Rodez leather sofa hard to maintain?